-5.1 What public disclosure must the Alternative Investment Fund make?
+5.1 What public disclosure must the Alternative Investment Fund or its manager make?

 An Alternative Investment Fund that relies on the exemptions from registration under Regulation D of the Securities Act to offer its interests must file a Form D at the time of the first closing of such fund in which U.S. investors participate and must amend it annually for so long as the fund continues to offer its interests.
-Form D requires disclosure of certain information about the fund, including: the identity of the issuer's executive officers, directors, promoters and other related persons; amounts sold; and any sales commissions paid.
+Form D requires disclosure of certain information about the fund, including: the identity of the issuer's executive officers, directors, promoters and other related persons; the amounts sold; and any sales commissions paid.
 Filed Forms D are publicly available online.
 Furthermore, Alternative Investment Funds are subject to similar filings with states under Blue Sky Laws.

-Alternative Investment Funds and their advisers must make certain public filings, including the following, among others:
+Alternative Investment Funds and their advisers must make certain public filings, including, but not limited to, the following:

 - SEC Reporting on Ownership of Equity Securities.
 The Securities Exchange Act requires any person who, directly or indirectly, acquires more than 5 per cent of any class of shares of a domestic public company to file a report with the SEC within 10 days of such acquisitions.
 Additional reporting is required if a person acquires more than 10 per cent of the shares of a U.S. public company. - SEC Portfolio Reporting.
-Any institutional investment manager with investment discretion over US\$100 million or more in equity securities at the end of a calendar year must file quarterly reports with the SEC containing position information about the equity securities under the discretion of the fund manager, and the type of voting authority exercised by the fund manager.
+Any institutional investment manager with investment discretion over \$100 million or more in equity securities at the end of a calendar year must file quarterly reports with the SEC containing position information about the equity securities under the discretion of the fund manager, and the type of voting authority exercised by the fund manager. - Filings with the Internal Revenue Service. - Form ADV, the form used by investment advisers to register with the SEC, which requires certain disclosure about: - the types of services offered by an investment adviser; - the adviser's fee schedule; - disciplinary information relevant to the adviser or its employees; - conflicts of interest; - the educational and business background of management and key advisory personnel of the adviser; and - certain information regarding each Alternative Investment Fund managed by the adviser, including each fund's gross asset value, number and nature of beneficial owners, minimum investment or commitment amount, and information pertaining to such fund's auditors, prime brokers, custodians and administrators.